marco-buttu/discos-deployment/doc/dependencies.rst

 .. code-block:: shell

-    $ sudo pip install ansible==2.6.3
+    $ sudo pip install ansible

+.. note:: If you are using a Python virtual environment, you do not need administration permissions to install Ansible.

-In case the last command fails, or if you want to install Ansible in a different way, check out the `official ansible website
+In case the command fails, or if you want to install Ansible in a different way, check out the `official ansible website
 <http://docs.ansible.com/ansible/intro_installation.html#installation>`_.

-.. note:: WARNING: as of today (10/10/2018), Ansible version 2.7.0 is somehow not capable of completing the deployment procedure.
-As you may have noticed from the command above, the suggested Ansible version is the 2.6.3, with which the deployment procedure has been thoroughly tested.

 Install VirtualBox and Vagrant
 ==============================
-You need to install VirtualBox and Vagrant only if you want to deploy DISCOS on VMs, as in the case of a development environment.
+You need to install VirtualBox and Vagrant only if you want to deploy DISCOS on virtual machines, as in the case of a development environment.
 As a first step, check if VirtualBox is already installed:

 .. code-block:: shell